-The Massage Therapy Certificate Program trains students in basic therapeutic massage techniques, to educate them about the human body and the physiological effects of massage on the body, to prepare them for their role in the health care community, and to promote professionalism, caring, high ethical conduct, and continuing education.
+The Massage Therapy certificate trains students in basic therapeutic massage techniques to educate them about the human body and the physiological effects of massage on the body, to prepare them for their role in the health care community, and to promote professionalism, caring, high ethical conduct, and continuing education.
 This program is designed for part-time students to attend during the day or evenings and weekends.

 - This is a selective admissions program students must be admitted into the program before taking MSG courses.
 See the selective admissions page for more information regarding admission, progression, and graduation. - Placement into ENG 101 and college level reading is required for admission to the program.
-Students should see an academic advisor for guidance through the application process. - TOEFL iBT requirements in reading, listening, speaking, and writing are as follows: 15-15-18-15. - IELTS requirements in reading, listening, speaking, and writing are as follows: 6-6.5-6.5-5. - A scoring rubric will be applied for all applicants, and the most qualified students will be admitted.
+Students should see an academic advisor for guidance through the application process. - Students who are non-native speakers of English must establish English proficiency through: - Minimum TOEFL iBT scores in reading, listening, speaking, and writing: 15-15-18-15; or - Minimum IELTS scores in reading, listening, speaking, and writing: 6-6.5-6.5-5. - A scoring rubric will be applied for all applicants, and the most qualified students will be admitted.
 Selection criteria include grade point average, certificate/degree completion, biology completion, and biology grade. - BIO 111 online or hybrid courses are not accepted. - Completion of MSG 110, Careers in Massage Therapy, is strongly recommended prior to admission.